mimoduo/mimogear/docs/javascript/sail.md

 #Sail

-A sail (slideshow) is a slideshow of elements that works based on a series of controllable active classes.
+A sail is a slideshow of elements that works based on a series of controllable active classes.

 ##Quick Use